Postal voting - Guidance for third parties

 2. The late distribution of postal vote applications (after enrolment closes – 7 days after the issue of writ) limits both the time available to process the PVA and the time available to lodge the postal vote certificate (PVC).

-4. Paper postal vote applications collected by third parties must be sent directly to the AEC Service Provider.
+2. Paper postal vote applications collected by third parties must be sent directly to the AEC Service Provider.
 These applications must be sent daily to ensure postal votes are issued promptly to voters.
 The late delivery of paper applications risks disenfranchising voters.
-Delivery addresses and access details for the AEC Service Provider in each state are below:

 Deadline for applications